 The Company believes it has effectively managed its interest rate risk.
-The Company's notes payable are non-interest bearing, and repayable on the earlier of their due dates between 2023 and 2050 or the dates on which net proceeds become available from the sale by the Company of the properties in respect of which the notes were issued, except in a limited number of instances where the terms of the note state when the issuer can demand payment and are not dependent on property cash flows.
+The Company's notes payable are non-interest bearing, and repayable on the earlier of their due dates between 2023 and 2050 or the dates on which net proceeds become available from the sale by the Company of the properties in respect of which the notes were issued, except in a limited number of instances where the terms of the note state when the issuer can demand payment that is not dependent on property cash flows.

-The Company is exposed to interest rate risk on its two credit facilities and cash and cash equivalents.
+The Company is exposed to interest rate risk on one of its two credit facilities and cash and cash equivalents.
 Cash and cash equivalents earn interest at the prevailing market interest rates and have limited exposure to interest rate risk due to their short-term nature.
 Credit facility borrowings bear interest at fixed and variable interest rates.
 Variable interest borrowings are exposed to interest rate risk.
 The impact of a change in the interest rate of +/-1.0% would not be significant to the Company's earnings or cash flow.

 One of the Company's credit facilities matures in March 2024.
 The inability of the Company to renew or replace the credit facility could pose significant liquidity risk to the Company.
-Management is actively mitigating this risk by actively sourcing sufficient credit facilities.
+Management is actively mitigating this risk by engaging financial institutions to renew or replace this facility with a similar facility prior to its expiration, while also maintaining sufficient cash and cash equivalent levels.